SMH Launches New Community Connect Program

 Schoolcraft Memorial Hospital realizes mental health issues, childhood and adult abuse, and substance use can negatively affect us, preventing us from living our best life.
 This can change, and we want to help.
 The Community Connect Program has launched with services now based in the Rural Health Clinic.
 The program compliments new addiction and mental health service offerings and links community members to vital resources.
 The program promotes a healthier future for our residents, both physically and mentally.

 There are many community services available, but many people don’t know where to turn for help.
 That’s where Community Connect comes in.
-After a service need is identified by a patient or staff member, the Community Connect “Patient Navigator” (Julie Hardy) helps link the patient to the community resource best able to meet their needs (with the patient’s permission, of course!).
+After a service need is identified by a patient or staff member, the Community Connect “Patient Navigator” (Jessica Flory-Whitmer) helps link the patient to the community resource best able to meet their needs (with the patient’s permission, of course!).
 The patient navigator remains in contact until the patient and service are connected, and keeps the health care provider informed, too.
 This service is free and can be utilized by phone or by appointment.

 Schoolcraft Memorial Hospital continues to expand behavioral health offerings for our community.
 Janet Pratt, PMHNP (Psychiatric Nurse Practitioner) continues to offer psychiatric evaluations, treatment and ongoing medication management.
 Her practice focuses on adult clients with concerns such as: depression, anxiety, OCD, PTSD, bipolar disorder and schizophrenia.